How Much Does a Home Addition Cost in 2024?

 Is it less expensive to build out or build up?

-When it comes to building an addition, it's preferable to expand your footprint and build out than to pop the top and build up.
-Often, there's confusion surrounding this question because the opposite is true for a new build.
-As a general rule:
+When building an addition, it's usually more cost-effective to expand your footprint and build out than to build on top of an existing structure.
+This question is often confused because the opposite is true for a new build.

 How long does a home addition take to build?